MicrosoftDocs/cloud-adoption-framework/docs/get-started/security.md

 We recommended capturing the strategy in a presentation to facilitate easy discussion and updating.
 This presentation can be supported with a document, depending on the culture and preferences.

-- **Strategy presentation:** You might have a single strategy presentation, or you might choose to also create a summary version for leadership audiences.
+- **Strategy presentation:** You might have a single strategy presentation, or you might choose to also create summary versions for leadership audiences.
-  - **Full presentation:** This should include the full set of elements for the security strategy in either the main presentation or in optional reference slides.
+  - **Full presentation:** This should include the full set of elements for the security strategy in the main presentation or in optional reference slides.
   - **Executive summaries:** Versions to use with senior executives and board members might contain only critical elements relevant to their role, such as risk appetite, top priorities, or accepted risks.
 - You can also record motivations, outcomes, and business justifications in the [strategy and plan template](https://archcenter.blob.core.windows.net/cdn/fusion/readiness/Microsoft-Cloud-Adoption-Framework-Strategy-and-Plan-Template.docx).